HiSA-Team/shadowfax/README.md

 ```

 This will stop the emulator on the first instruction.
 You can setup a basic teecall/teeret example
 in another terminal with a remote gdb session.
-For example, to test a basic program that uses `sbi_covh_get_tsm_info`
+For example, to test a basic program that calls
-function run:
+`sbi_covh_get_tsm_info` function run:

 ```sh
 gdb -x scripts/gdb_settings -x scripts/sbi_covh_get_tsm_info.py